Cricket: Black Caps set to dump Jeet Raval for Tom Blundell for Boxing Day test against Australia

 After their struggles with the bat in Perth, the Black Caps have indicated they will be making a change at the top of the order for the Boxing Day test against Australia.

-Tom Blundell has been given the nod to open in today's tour game against a Victoria XI in Melbourne, at the expense of Jeet Raval.
+Tom Blundell was given the nod to open in today's tour game against a Victoria XI in Melbourne, at the expense of Jeet Raval, and made the most of it, making 59 before retiring to give the other Black Caps batsman a hitout.

 Raval was dismissed for one in both innings in Perth – continuing a dismal run which sees him average 7.3 in his last nine test innings - and now it seems by trialling Blundell at opener in the warm-up match, Raval is almost certain to be dropped for the test at the Melbourne Cricket Ground.